Layering Necklaces Without Tangling: The Guide That Actually Works

 How to Layer Necklaces Without Tangling - The System Behind Every Stack That Actually Works

 You've seen it.
-The woman across the cafe has three necklaces sitting perfectly at different lengths, none of them fighting each other.
-She's not even touching them.
-They're just there.
-Doing exactly what they're supposed to do.
+Someone has three necklaces sitting perfectly at different lengths, and none of them are fighting each other.
+They look effortless.

 Why Your Necklaces Keep Tangling (It's Not Bad Luck)

 When two chains sit at the same length, they occupy the same space on your chest.
-They move together when you move.
-They catch each other's links, pendants, and clasps.
-By noon, what looked clean in the mirror was one frustrated pull away from a knot.
+They move together when you move, catching on links, pendants, and clasps along the way.
+What looked perfect in the mirror can turn into a tangled mess by lunchtime.

-This is why how to layer necklaces comes down to one principle before anything else: Separation.
-Each necklace needs its own zone.
+This is why how to layer necklaces comes down to one principle before anything else: each necklace needs its own space.

 The 3-Length Rule: Your Necklace Layering Guide